-Formerly a leading disputes solicitor, Sue trained as a mediator with the ADR Group and was accredited in 2008.
-She is a Fellow of the Civil Mediation Council.
-She is also a member of the Property Litigation Association / RICS Boundary Disputes Panel.
+A solicitor by background, Sue trained with and was accredited by ADR Group in 2008.
+She is a fellow of the Civil Mediation Council and a member of the RICS Boundary Disputes Panel.

 Sue loves the great outdoors and particularly enjoys walking, horse riding, cycling, kayaking and skiing with friends and family, as well as more sedentary pursuits such as theatre and opera, exhibitions, good books and good food.
 She has been quick to capitalise on the many upsides of her children becoming independent, managing to fit in a lot of interesting travel in recent years.

 Sue lives in Oxfordshire and mediates throughout the UK.